 Why is this an Issue?

-While modern cards have security chips and other sophisticated protection measures to keep credit cards secure, hackers are always look out for new ways to take advantage of security vulnerabilities and loopholes in electronic financial transactions.
+While modern cards have security chips and other sophisticated protection measures to keep credit cards secure.
+Hackers are always look for new ways to take advantage of security vulnerabilities and loopholes in electronic financial transactions.